SciSharp/TensorFlow.NET/README.md

 ### Installation

-You can search the package name in NuGet Manager, or use the commands below in pckage manager console.
+You can search the package name in NuGet Manager, or use the commands below in package manager console.

 The installation contains two parts, the first is the main body: